 Final iterations of the personas included all of the typical information; motivations, goals, pain points, responsibilities - but also a listing of the primary systems the persona uses and the frequency of use for each system.
 Also listed is the persona’s comfort level with technology and a notable quote from our interviews.

 Points on the journey were graphed according to customer satisfaction, employee satisfaction, and also, since the systems we were mapping are workplace based, company satisfaction (in the form of productivity and efficiency).
 Also, top business requirements were called out.
 Some of the key data points regarding each aspect are listed along the bottom of the map, and listed in the middle portion of the map are the systems being used and how the employee was using them.

 Strategy and Requirements:

-The client was thrilled with the work and as of today, the project has moved into phase II, which will include a full redesign of the two company intranet sites and a migration to more unified software platforms.
+The client was thrilled with the work and as of today, the project has moved into phase II, a full redesign of the client’s intranet and a migration to more unified software platforms.